webyrd/mediKanren/biolink/README.md

     * low confidence: `xref`
   * kg-specific base confidence in edges
   * improving confidence when possible to double-check
+  * reasoning about contradictions (applying negated edges)
   * determine relevance (e.g., drug is safe (approved or passed phase 1 trial))

 ### UI

 * concept distance for (potentially cross-KG) synonyms (similar to ISA checkbox)
-* extract RTX2 pubmed and display sentence inline
-* sorting results by different scoring parameters (confidence vs. novelty)
+* sorting results by different scoring parameters (confidence vs. relevance)
 * reimplement GUI result builder in terms of run/graph for consistency
 * display JSON version of input/output (need to map different forms of evidence to biolink model)
 * display a simple handmade graph visualization of query and results

 ### Greg will do these

-* KG patching: add and retract edges

 * implement dbKanren
   * reduce corpus load time